mohamed-maad/mock-server-recruitment/README.md

 ## The task

-0) Clone the skeleton repository: https://github.com/mohamed-maad/server-skeleton-recruitment
+0) Fork the skeleton repository: https://github.com/mohamed-maad/server-skeleton-recruitment
 1) Create a REST client which gets the Jwt token from the server.
 Use username and password

 Use JWT token to fetch events from the server.